digitalocean/terraform-provider-digitalocean/docs/data-sources/app.md

   - `metrics` - The metrics that the component is scaled on.
     - `cpu` - Settings for scaling the component based on CPU utilization.
       - `percent` - The average target CPU utilization for the component.
+* `termination` - Contains a component's termination parameters.
+  - `grace_period_seconds` - The number of seconds to wait between sending a TERM signal to a container and issuing a KILL which causes immediate shutdown.
+Default: 120, Minimum 1, Maximum 600.

 A `job` can contain: